Furchin/gloomhaven3d/README.md

-Gloomhaven 3D

-I started Gloomhaven3D to track and curate the best 3D printable accessories for the wonderful game that is Gloomhaven.
+Gloomhaven3D tracks and curates the best 3D printable accessories for the wonderful game that is Gloomhaven.

 # Hardware
 ## 3D Printers